11nonali23/oaks-desk/README.md

 ## Why

-I found on Kaggle an interesting dataset regarding all 8 generations pokemon.
+I found on Kaggle an rich dataset regarding all 8 generations pokemon.
-So I decided to create an API to retrieve useful informations about pokemons, trying to think about what gamers need to know when playing this game.
+I decided to create an API to retrieve useful informations about pokemons, with the goal of letting competitive players gain useful informations that other popular websites don't provide.

 ## Technologies

 #### Backend

-Django and django-rest-framework.
+* Django
+* django-rest-framework
+* Pipenv

 #### Frontend

+* React
-React and Tailwind CSS
+* Tailwind CSS

 ## Requirements